- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 Disclaimer: This program needs to be upgraded from the free version in order to perform some specific actions.

-- First, type this command in the Prompt’s window and hit Enter:
+- First, type this command in the window and hit Enter:

 DISM.exe /Online /Cleanup-image /Restorehealth

-- When the Deployment Image Servicing scan is complete, type in this SFC command:
+- Then, when the Deployment Image Servicing scan is complete, type in this SFC command and press Enter to run it:

 - Wait for the scan to reach 100 percent verification.